philipturner/swift-colab/Documentation/GoogleDriveIntegration.md

 drive.mount("/content")
 ```

-> Python code presented with Swift syntax coloring.
+> This Python code renders with Swift syntax coloring.
 This is awkward, but it's how the code will appear in the Google Colab IDE.

 TODO: Change ColabSupportHistory link to direct here